 - working with the Speaker of the House of Representatives to ensure that many services in Parliament House are maintained, including broadcasting and computing services, and the cleaning and upkeep of Parliament House and its surrounds

-- representing the Senate in dealings with the House of Representatives, the government, the Governor-General, other parliaments or foreign heads of state.
+- representing the Senate in dealings with the House of Representatives, the government, the Governor-General, and other parliaments or foreign heads of state.

 Representation in the Senate

 The President's Chair is located at one end of the Senate facing the U-shaped seating.
-It is the focus of parliamentary meetings, positioned so that the President can see and hear everything that happens in the chamber and so that everyone in the chamber can see the President.
+It is the focus of parliamentary meetings, positioned so the President can see and hear everything that happens in the chamber and so everyone in the chamber can see the President.

 The President's microphone is always switched on, unlike those of other senators.
 This means that the President can always be heard and is able to maintain order in the chamber.

-Situated behind the President's Chair is the Vice Regal Chair.
+Situated behind the President's Chair is the Vice-Regal Chair.
 This is used by the Queen or the Governor-General.
-When the Vice Regal Chair is occupied, it is moved forward and the President's Chair is moved to the right of its usual location.
+When the Vice-Regal Chair is occupied, it is moved forward and the President's Chair is moved to the right of its usual location.

-A third chair to the left of the Vice Regal Chair is for distinguished visitors to the Senate, such as visiting heads of state.
+A third chair to the left of the Vice-Regal Chair is for distinguished visitors to the Senate, such as visiting heads of state.
 When this chair is in use it is placed immediately to the left of the President.